 To name just a few other highlights in a long and storied career with 4-H Manitoba, Krinke used her exceptional relationship building skills to help ensure the successful celebration of the 100th anniversary of 4-H in Canada in Winnipeg, MB in 2013, and facilitated a Japanese-Canadian exchange program in 2018 that provided delegates and chaperones with an incredible opportunity to immerse themselves in another culture.

 Most recently, Krinke dedicated her time and expertise to the 4-H national accreditation initiative to develop and implement cohesive national standards and policies in risk management and youth safety training.
 Under Krinke’s leadership, 4-H Manitoba pilot tested the auditing tools, and successfully achieved accreditation in January 2021.

 Coming by her passion for agriculture honestly, Krinke grew up on a beef and sheep farm in the United Kingdom that has been owned by her family since 1774 and continues to be run by her brother today.
 After immigrating to Manitoba from the United Kingdom in 2001, Krinke was committed to giving back to her new community, supporting youth, and keeping ties with the agriculture industry.
 As part of the Kirkcaldy Heights School Parent Council, she helped to raise $100,000 for a new play structure in 2013.
 She also spent over three years volunteering for the suicide prevention and crisis line with the Manitoba Farm, Rural & Northern Support Services.

-Duane and Nancy will receive their award at the 4-H Canada Leadership Awards, which will be held virtually on Feb.
-22, 2021.
+Dawn will be inducted at the 4-H Canada Leadership Awards, which will be held virtually on Feb.
+23, 2022 with host Peter Mansbridge.